 Doesn’t your story deserve to be more than just “basic” or “average”.
 Finding a CT wedding photographer that will work with you, take into account your needs, wants, and values, while building trust and connecting with you is what you deserve.
 I’d love to see if I am the right photographer for you.

 What to expect: Short story…not much and it’s way too risky.
 They probably got a camera for a present our out of pure interest.
 Like, you can still smell the box the camera came in when they use it still.
 They don’t have any experience.
 If you go this route, you are destined for disappointment.
+I get it, every photographer starts out somewhere, but this is far too risky for your wedding.

 Cons: you are destined for disappointment